 Walkers in The MoonWalk Scotland have raised over £17.2 million since the first event in 2006, with most of the money staying in Scotland to help improve the lives of people with cancer.

-Kindred (formerly known as Special Needs Information Point, or SNIP) provides advocacy and information on services available to children with additional support needs and their carers.
-We also can help with completing grant and benefits applications, or can simply provide a listening ear.
+Kindred provides information and advocacy to parents and carers of children with complex disabilities and health conditions.
+We can also help with completing grant and benefits applications, or simply provide a listening ear.

-Based at the Sick Children’s Hospital in Edinburgh we work with the family of any child receiving treatment at the hospital.
-We can also work with families of children in Fife, and the Lothians.
+We are based in the city centre of Edinburgh; with offices at the Royal Hospital for Sick Children (RHSC )in Edinburgh, in Fife and in Glasgow.
+We can work with the family of any child receiving treatment at the RHSC.
+We also work with families of children in Fife, Glasgow and the Lothians.

-You can find out more about what we do here www.kindred-scotland.org/ifpc.
+You can find out more about what we do here: www.kindred-scotland.org

 We welcome enquiries from parents, carers, professionals and anyone else with an interest in additional support needs.
-We do not charge you for information, and we will call you back if you contact us by phone.
-Our Helpline is open Monday to Friday 10am to 4pm on 0131 536 0583 (You can also call the Fife office directly on 01383 420 504).
+We do not charge you for information, and our freephone Helpline is open Monday to Friday 10am to 4pm on 0800 031 5793.

 We have been using City Cabs for several years now and find that we are listened to when any issue comes up to make the use of taxis by families of children or young people with additional needs more enjoyable – we would like to thank them for that and for their on-going support of Kindred.